The following article uses options that are available starting with the For Java edition and project type.

 A good idea is to save and name the project at this point.
-Use the “Save” menu item under the “File” menu or the Ctrl+S keyboard shortcut and let's name it swing2set.aip.
+Use the “Save” menu item under the “File” menu or the Ctrl+S keyboard shortcut and let's name it JavaProductExample.aip.

 Go to the Files and Folders page by clicking on “Files and Folders” on the left side page menu.

 Create a new Java Product by clicking on thetoolbar button.
-Let's call it swing2set.
+Let's call it Java Product Example.

-Go to "Virtual Machine" tab and set the JVM parameters to: -Xms64M -Xmx256M
+Go to "Virtual Machine" tab and set the JVM parameters:

-Now a new file has appeared in the Files and Folders Page: swing2set.exe.
+Now a new file has appeared in the Files and Folders Page: Java Product Example.exe.

-Go to the Files and Folders page by clicking on “Files and Folders” on the left pane page menu.
+Go to the Files and Folders page by clicking on “Files and Folders” on the left pane.

-Select the swing2set.exe file and click on the OK.toolbar button.
-Set the name and description to: Swing Set 2.
-Find yourself a nice icon on your computer (the DLLs and exes in Windows directory are full of them).
+Select the Java Product Example.exe file and click on the OK.toolbar button.
+Set the description to: Java Product Example Application.
+Find yourself a nice icon on your computer.
 Click

 Click on thetoolbar button to run and test the MSI you created.
-After installation you should have a Swing Set 2 folder in your “Start” menu.
-Run the Swing Set 2 Demo by selecting Swing Set 2.
+After installation you should have a Java Product Example folder in your “Start” menu.
+Run the application by selecting Java Product Example.

 To remove the installed package, simply Run it again and select Remove.